Albert-Alvarez/Albert-Alvarez.github.io/_posts/Publications/2018-09-30-sensors-for-diagnostics-and-monitoring-book.markdown

 ## Where you can find the book

-The book is available since August 22 and you can find it [here](https://www.crcpress.com/Sensors-for-Diagnostics-and-Monitoring/Yallup-Basirico/p/book/9780815370208){:target="_blank"} and, here below, you can find the information relative to it.
+The book is available since August 22 and you can find it [here](https://www.crcpress.com/Sensors-for-Diagnostics-and-Monitoring/Yallup-Basirico/p/book/9780815370208){:target="_blank"}.